 The term “dementia tax” was coined long before the Tory manifesto was released to the public this year.
 The Alzheimer’s Society has been campaigning for a solution to the problem for 9 years, releasing a comprehensive Dementia Tax Report in 2011.Social care in the UK is means tested, and people who have more than £23,250 of assets are often required to pay for their own care.
 As a result, people with long-term conditions end up paying hundreds of thousands of pounds, eating into their savings until there is little or nothing left.
 Dementia is a degenerative condition that often requires long-term care.
 As it gets progressively worse, the needs of the sufferer become more involved until they require assistance with even the most basic of tasks.
-In the later stages a person with dementia is likely to need help washing, dressing and eating, along with constant supervision to prevent behaviours such as wandering.
-The average annual cost of care for a person with dementia is £32,250, and on average two thirds of the cost is paid by the people with dementia and their families.
+In the later stages, a person with dementia is likely to need help washing, dressing, and eating, along with constant supervision to prevent behaviors such as wandering.
+The average annual cost of care for a person with dementia is £32,250, and on average two-thirds of the cost is paid by the people with dementia and their families.
 As a person with dementia can live with the condition for ten years or more, necessary care can cost the family more than £200,000.

 As most families can’t afford over £20,000 per year in care costs, unpaid family members often shoulder the burden of care, leaving jobs and/or selling houses to make it work.In addition, care costs are not equally distributed.
 People with heart disease and cancer are entitled to free care provided by the NHS.
 As heart disease and cancer are treatable, while dementia is not, those with dementia face a long-term financial drain with little or no support.